boconnor2017/hesiod-dns/README.md

 # Hesiod DNS
 Uses [Project Hesiod](https://github.com/boconnor2017/hesiod), a Photon based approach to initiate, launch, and manage an immutable DNS Server.

+## Prerequisites
+Edit the `lab_environment.json` file with appropriate credential information for your DNS server.

 # Quick Start
 Deploy Photon OS OVA to the physical server.
 Follow the steps in the [Hesiod Photon OS Quick Start](https://github.com/boconnor2017/hesiod/blob/main/photon/readme.md) readme file to prep the Photon server for VCF.